 technology tag to posts in ~tech.

 ask tag should be used when the topic's purpose is to request information from other Tildes users (as opposed to the topic itself being informational).
-You should also usually add a second tag to specify what sort of request it is.
-Some of the common ones are:
+You should also usually add a sub-tag (separated by a

 Some tags are coloured differently and shown at the front of a post's tag list.
 These are: